sasiperi/alexa-spring-boot/alexav2-spring-boot-starter/README.md

 ### How to use boot starter and create skill?

+- The referance (hello world) project using this version of the boot-starter is here [alexav2-helloworld-springboot-starter-pcf](https://github.com/sasiperi/alexa-spring-boot/tree/master/alexav2-spring-boot-starter)
-A step by step series of examples that tell you how to get a development env running
+- Here is a step by step approach of how this can be used.

 #### Add maven (or gradel) dependency
 Crate a spring boot starter project using spring boot initializer available in IDE (rest) or from start.spring.io.